refractionPOINT/lce_doc/docs/features.md

 ### Sensor Platforms

-The LimaCharlie sensors support the following platforms:
+LimaCharlile employes the concepts of sensors to collect telemetry and take action on the endpoint.The LimaCharlie sensors support the following platforms:

 * Windows XP 32 bit and up.
 * MacOS 10.7 and up.